Title illustration Title illustration

 Draw tool

-Illustration
+Illustration Illustration

-• This allows you to draw lines, circles and points directly using mouse gestures and to set the cursor for new text.
+• This allows you to draw lines, circles and points directly using gestures and to set the cursor for new text.

 Text tool

-Illustration
+Illustration Illustration

 Move tool

-Illustration
+Illustration Illustration

 Select tool

-Illustration
+Illustration Illustration

-• Used when holding Ctrl|Cmd.
+• Used when holding Cmd|Ctrl.

-• This allows objects to be selected.
+• This allows you to select objects.

 Delete tool

-Illustration
+Illustration Illustration

-• Used when holding Alt|Opt.
+• Used when holding Opt|Alt.

-• This allows objects to be deleted.
+• This allows you to delete objects.

 View